Hamburg City Guide

 Quick facts

-• The historic Speicherstadt is the world's largest warehouse complex and a UNESCO World Heritage site.
+• The historic Speicherstadt is the largest warehouse district in the world and a UNESCO World Heritage site.

 🏛️